Pinnacle canned dog food receives the Advisor’s mid-tier rating of 3.5 stars.

 And a fat-to-protein ratio of about 84%.

 Below-average protein.
 Above-average fat.
-And near-average carbs when compared to a typical canned dog food.
+And below-average carbs when compared to a typical canned dog food.

-Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing a moderate amount of meat.
+When you consider the protein-boosting effect of the flaxseed and the potato protein contained in the Duck recipe, this looks like the profile of a wet product containing a below average amount of meat.

-Pinnacle Dog Food is a meat-based wet product using a moderate amount of poultry or trout as its main sources of animal protein, thus earning the brand 3.5 stars.
+Pinnacle canned dog food is a meat-based wet product using a below-average amount of trout, chicken or duck as its main sources of animal protein, thus earning the brand 3.5 stars.